Backed by its acclaimed contentious and transactional bench, this ATL all-star is in full flight.

 Summer program components:

 Our summer program provides students with substantive work for real clients, hands-on training opportunities, lawyer pairings to help foster relationships, and a firm-wide retreat in Atlanta.
 Summer associates work closely with their mentors to identify projects from our database that will allow for an authentic experience based on their legal interests.
 In addition to formal training programs, we offer opportunities to attend depositions, client meetings, hearings, and other hands-on learning experiences.
-Associate contacts ensure that summer associates have plenty of fun social interactions with attorneys throughout the summer.
+Each summer associate is assigned a Partner Mentor and an Associate Contact, ensure associates that their substantive professional and social interactions provide them with a meaningful and memorable summer experience.

 Social media: